Sales Differentiation by Lee Salz — Cliff Notes Summary

 4.1 Strategy 10 — Pricing Conversation Differentiator

 Anchor on outcomes, not features.
-Open the pricing conversation with the dollar value uncovered in discovery — "We agreed the cost of doing nothing is $1.2M annually; here is our proposal at $180K."
-Never lead with the line item.
-"You don't have a pricing problem — you have a differentiation problem."
+Open the pricing conversation with the dollar value uncovered in discovery.
+For illustration: *"We agreed the cost of doing nothing is roughly $1.2M a year; here is our proposal at $180K."* Never lead with the line item.
+As Salz puts it: "You don't have a pricing problem — you have a differentiation problem."

 4.2 Strategy 11 — Risk-Reversal Differentiator

-Offer a structured pilot with a named opt-out clause at day 60.
-Most procurement teams cannot say no to a vendor who removes the downside.
-The pilot must have a defined success metric the buyer agrees to in writing — otherwise it becomes free consulting.
+Offer a structured pilot with a named opt-out clause.
+Procurement teams find it hard to refuse a vendor who removes the downside.
+The pilot must carry a defined success metric the buyer agrees to in writing — otherwise it becomes free consulting.

 4.3 Strategy 12 — Reference Customer Differentiator

-Bring three industry-peer references with specific outcomes — not logos, outcomes.
-A community bank buyer wants to hear from another community bank, not from a fintech.
+Bring industry-peer references with specific outcomes — not logos, outcomes.
+A community-bank buyer wants to hear from another community bank, not from a fintech.
 Each reference should come with a one-paragraph before/after the rep can recite from memory.

 4.4 Strategy 13 — Buying-Committee Differentiator

 Enable the champion to sell internally.
-Send the champion a one-pager they can forward to their CFO, a slide they can drop into their board deck, and a two-paragraph email they can paste verbatim.
-Iannarino later expanded this into the "build consensus" chapter of Eat Their Lunch (2018).
+Send the champion a one-pager they can forward to their CFO, a slide they can drop into a board deck, and a short email they can paste verbatim.
+Iannarino developed a related theme in the consensus chapters of Eat Their Lunch (2018).

 5. The Proof and Operational Differentiators (Strategies 14-19)